August 6, 2021

 Introduction to Google Tag Manager Server-side Tagging

-When the public beta was launched on August 12, 2020, the audience split into several groups.
+When the public beta of server-side Google Tag Manager (SGTM) was launched on August 12, 2020, the audience split into several groups.
 Some people were cheering and shouting “THIS IS HUUUUGE” while others were a little confused asking “I not sure I understand this.
 Is it good for marketers?”.
 And this is totally understandable.
 The topic is not an easy one to grasp.
 Especially, if you are coming from a non-technical background.

 That’s why the goal of this blog post is not to give you the “ultimate definitive” guide into how to work with Google Tag Manager server-side tagging.
 Instead, I wanted to provide an introduction for beginners (in the server-side) and those who have no idea why this might be useful at all.